SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Veterans of the Psychic Wars

-Thousands of years ago, the synlirii-those powerful and evil psionic horrors more commonly known as voiceless talkers-created the kuran'zoi as soldiers.
+Thousands of years ago, the synlirii—those powerful and evil psionic horrors more commonly known as voiceless talkers—created the kuran'zoi as soldiers.
 But as the synlirii experimented with and enhanced these warriors' psionic potential, the kuran'zoi came to understand the true nature of their progenitors.
 They rebelled against the synlirii and fled to the Sea of Stars, becoming nomads of the timescape.

 ### Hardened-Vision Hexapods